 - have resources in place for your managers to facilitate necessary change

 - consider other forms of reporting, such as videos and animations to communicate your results in an impactful way

-- Would it be better to do it more than once a year?
-(A lot can change in a year)
+- The huge benefits of running employee surveys more than once a year (A lot changes in a year)

-- Would shorter, more frequent surveys be better for the rhythm of your business?
+- Would shorter, more frequent employee surveys be better for the rhythm of your business?

 Think about ways you can engage better with individual employees on the survey.
 You could have:

 - individual reports for each employee to view a summary of their results upon completion

 - a central place for employees to view results, or a general sharing of results